Sanchez Slow Street

 Sanchez Street was initially introduced as a Slow Street during the pandemic response phase of the program in 2020.
 Following a program-wide outreach process to measure the effectiveness of COVID-19 Response Slow Streets in 2021, Sanchez Street proved to have high rates of use, and vehicle speeds and volumes that met criteria for a low-stress street.
 Based on the outcome of that evaluation, the SFMTA Slow Streets team recommended that Sanchez Street—along with Golden Gate Avenue, Shotwell Street, and Lake Street—be made post-pandemic Slow Streets by SFMTA Board.
 The Board approved the recommendation, and outreach to develop a more robust design for Sanchez Street began in the Summer of 2021.
 This phase of outreach included a survey, a virtual open house, and numerous community meetings.
 As of the Fall of 2022, the design was substantially implemented.

 In December 2022, the SFMTA Slow Streets team brought a plan for an ongoing Slow Streets Program to the SFMTA Board for approval.
 Because this represented the creation of a new program for the City, it was necessary to re-authorize the four previously-approved “post-pandemic” Slow Streets as part of the new Slow Streets Program.
 On December 6, 2022, the ongoing Slow Streets Program for San Francisco was approved, and Sanchez Street was among the 16 initial corridors included in the Program.
 The ongoing Slow Streets Program establishes a set of data-driven criteria for measuring the success of Slow Streets, and includes an expanded design toolkit for implementing Slow Streets.
-The Slow Streets Program team will be evaluating Sanchez Street to determine if the previously-implemented design needs to be refined to meet the new Program criteria for vehicle volumes and speeds following the approval of the permanent program.
+The Slow Streets Program team evaluated Sanchez Street to determine if the previously-implemented design needs to be refined to meet the new Program criteria for vehicle volumes and speeds following the approval of the permanent program.
+The Sanchez Slow Street was found to have met the speed and volume threshold goals for the program.

 Sanchez Slow Street Design